-AT&T : revenue misses Wall Street estimates, shares slip | 4-Traders
+AT&T revenue misses Wall Street estimates, shares slip | 4-Traders

+AT&T's service revenue, which includes all operating revenue except equipment and media revenue, declined 7.6 percent from the prior-year quarter.

+"None of their businesses are performing well," said Jonathan Chaplin, analyst at New Street Research.
+"Apart from the one that they only owned for 16 days, the only one that isn’t shrinking is wireless.
+And wireless isn't growing, it just isn't shrinking anymore.
+Less bad isn’t the same as good."

-After a six-week trial, the second-largest U.S. carrier by subscribers won court approval last month to close its $85 billion (64.72 billion pounds)acquisition of media company Time Warner Inc and began bundling the content it gains from the deal with new wireless plans in an effort to drive subscriber growth.
+After a six-week trial, AT&T won court approval last month to close its $85 billion acquisition of Time Warner and began bundling the content it gained from the deal with new wireless plans to drive subscriber growth.

-A federal appeals court last week approved the U.S. Justice Department's request for an expedited schedule to appeal the Time Warner ruling on antitrust concerns.
+A federal appeals court last week approved the U.S. Justice Department's request for an expedited schedule to appeal the ruling on antitrust concerns.

+John Donovan, chief executive of AT&T Communications, told investors on a conference call that the company has introduced video options with a wide variety of price points, such as streaming service WatchTV at $15, which was launched after AT&T closed the Time Warner acquisition.

+AT&T said it will introduce new advertising formats through next year, such as letting viewers pause a TV show and watch related sponsored content on their phones, instead of a traditional commercial break.

 Time Warner and other merger costs were $321 million in the second quarter when the trial took place.